datarootsio/tutorial-great-expectations/README.md

 2. Install the dependencies: `pip install -r requirements.txt`.
 3. Run `jupyter notebook` in the root directory; then navigate to the `tutorial_great_expectations` notebook.

+If you see `AttributeError: module 'great_expectations' has no attribute data_context`, you probably do not have Great Expectations installed.
+Make sure that it is installed and restart your kernel to fix this.

 ## Acknowledgements
 Avocado dataset provided by the Hass Avocado Board, https://hassavocadoboard.com/volume-data-projections/ .